Shishupala: Mahabharata

 The Mahabharata states that Shishupala was born with three eyes and four arms.
 His parents were inclined to cast him out but were warned by a voice from heaven (ākāśavāṇī) not to do so, as his time had not come.
-It also foretold that his superfluous body parts would disappear when a certain person took the child into his lap and that he would eventually die at the hands of that same person.
+It also foretold that his superfluous body parts would disappear when a certain person took the child into his lap, and that he would eventually die at the hands of that same person.
 Coming to visit his cousin, Krishna placed the child on his lap and the extra eye and arms disappeared, thus indicating Shishupala's death was destined at the hands of Krishna.
 In the Mahabharata, Shishupala's mother Shrutasrava persuaded her nephew, Krishna, that he would pardon his cousin Shishupala for a hundred offences.

 Rukmi, the prince of Vidarbha, was very close to Shishupala.
 He wanted his sister Rukmini to marry Shishupala.
 But before the ceremony could take place, Rukmini chose to elope with Krishna.
-This made Shishupala hate Krishna.
+This exacerbated Shishupala's animosity towards Krishna.

 When Yudhishthira undertook the Rajasuya Yajna, he sent Bhima to obtain the fealty of Shishupala, now king after his father's death.
 Shishupala accepted Yudhishthira's supremacy with no protest and was invited to the final ceremony at Indraprastha.

 At that event, the Pandavas decided that Krishna would be the special honoured guest of the sacrificial ceremony.
 This angered Shishupala and he started insulting Krishna, calling him a mere cowherd and worthless to be honoured as a king.
 He also started insulting Bhishma, calling his vow to remain a celibate throughout life as an act of cowardice.
 Bhishma became furious and threatened Shishupala, but Krishna calmed him down.
 Through this act, he committed his 100th sin and was pardoned by Krishna.
 When he insulted Krishna again, he committed his 101st sin.
 Krishna then released his Sudarshana Chakra on Shishupala, killing him on the spot.
 Shishupala's soul was liberated and attained salvation by merging into Krishna's body.